millerk22/brexit-tie-decay/Data/README.md

 hashtag.pkl -- python pickle file that contains python dictionary of (key, value) pairs as (source, {source_hashtags}). 'source' is the Twiter handle and the value is a set of the unique hashtags that the person has used throughout the timeline of our dataset.

 w[n].csv -- Nodes of week n, followed by the subcommunities find by the mapequation, with remain neutral or leave assigned to the subcommunities.

+w[n]-cmhted.ftree -- Subcommunities_ID of each week with the hashtags assigned directly to the whole community based on nodes of the highest flow.